JBFrench/cilo/README.md

 ## Using Cilo
 ### Run
 Cilo operates on what's called a cilo "run".
-Each run has a corrisponding cilo file.
+Each run has a corresponding cilo file.
 This file is written in a language called "cilo" as a seamless combination between Bash and a Groovy DSL.
 Here is a sample script called "depoy.cilo":